minato500/linux_privilege_escalation/content/linux_privilege_escalation.md

 ## IMPROPER SUID PERMISSIONS

+SUID(Set User ID) is a special permission on a file that lets a user execute that file with the privilege of the file owner (usually root).
+So if a file is owned by root and has the SUID bit set, then any user can run it to become a root

 I.To find the suid bit is set:
 command:

         find / -type f -perm -04000 -ls 2>/dev/null

+/ - search entire system
+-type f - only files
+-perm -04000 - has SUID bit set
+-ls - show output with permissions, owner, size, etc.
+2>/dev/null: ignore permission errors

 now look the output for the suid bit set and guess which is vulnerable we can use the gtfobins for this purposes.

+GTFOBins is a database of linux binaries that can be abused for privilege escalation if it has weak sudo and suid configuration is set

 ## OTHER SUID VULNERABILITIES

 I.Vulnerability based on the shared object injection:

 It also depenpence upon the suid bit, if the suid bit is set for the shared object file(.so) it may be vulnerable where an attacker exploits the way a program loads shared libraries (.so files in Linux) to execute arbitrary code.
 It is similar to DLL Injection in Windows.

-        First find the suid bit that are said for the machine: the command
+First find the suid bit that are said for the machine:

+the command:

-                find / -type f -perm -04000 -ls 2>/dev/null now look .so files
+                find / -type f -perm -04000 -ls 2>/dev/null

-        To analyse the .so files we can use the strace comment to know what it is doing
+now look.so files to analyse the .so files we can use the strace comment to know what it is doing
         The command

                 strace <file_location> 2>&1